 Inquiry and Discovery

 For our youngest learners, the world is an entirely new and amazing place.
 Every experience is an opportunity for learning, and it is best learned when children have the ability to fully engage with it.
 The ability to ask questions and experiment are crucial.
 As such, TCIS elementary school learning is very much inquiry- and reflection-based.
+We take a child's natural curiosity and tendency to play, and we help grow it into a life-long system of learning.
 Students are presented with concepts and are taught processes for asking questions, engaging with their senses, assessing and connecting what they already know, and then reflecting on what they have experienced.